AISK campus is temporarily closed.

 How has AISK used Jane Champion’s data?

 AISK monitors student achievement patterns, such as that exhibited by Jane, then makes curricular adjustments.
-The school organized greater test preparation for the PSAT since this is the first step in the college test preparation sequence.
+The school organized greater test preparation for the PSAT as this is the first step in the college test preparation sequence.
 Math scores were targeted for improvement by hiring highly credentialed staff, ordering best practice instructional resources, and analyzing specific math concepts where AISK could improve.

 * Name changed to protect the identity of the student